 1. Lowers Risk of Depression and Anxiety

-Depression and anxiety are common symptoms among women experiencing perimenopause and menopause.
-Although numerous factors contribute to poor mental health during this period, keeping magnesium levels high can aid in alleviating the risk of anxiety and depression.
+Although numerous factors contribute to poor mental health during this period, high magnesium levels can aid in alleviating the risk of anxiety and depression.

 Since magnesium plays a part in a human being’s stress response and mood regulation, it also affects the onset and progression of depression and anxiety in menopausal women.
 Studies have also shown that low levels of magnesium are connected to higher chances of depression.